-$1.6 million painting makes first public display, and other highlights from ART X Lagos
+$1.6 million painting first public display, and other highlights from ART X Lagos

 Credit: Bonhams

-$1.6 million Ben Enwonwu painting makes first public display, and other highlights from ART X Lagos
+First public display of $1.6 million Ben Enwonwu painting, and other highlights from ART X Lagos

 A famous painting that sold for $1.6 million made its first public appearance in decades in Nigeria at the ART X Lagos exhibition over the weekend.

-Ben Enwonwu's "Tutu" painting, often dubbed the "African Mona Lisa," was missing for more than 40 years before turning up in a London apartment.
+Ben Enwonwu's "Tutu" painting, often dubbed the "African Mona Lisa," was missing for more than 40 years before turning up in a London apartment last year.
+It had been hanging up in the flat for over 30 years.

-The last time it was displayed in Nigeria before being sold at Bonhams London auction house was in 1975 at the Italian embassy in Lagos.
+The last time it was displayed in Nigeria before being sold at Bonhams London auction house earlier this year was in 1975 at the Italian embassy in Lagos.

 The painting is part of a set of three artworks created by Enwonwu during the aftermath of Nigeria's bloody civil war that disappeared shortly after being painted in 1974.